Persian blue: Persian blue

 The color Persian blue is named from the blue color of some Persian pottery and the color of tiles used in and on mosques and palaces in Iran and in other places in the Middle East.
 Persian blue is a representation of the color of the mineral lapis lazuli which comes from Persia and Afghanistan.
 The color azure is also named after the mineral lapis lazuli.

 The first recorded use of Persian blue as a color name in English was in 1669.

 Variations

 Medium Persian blue

 The medium tone of Persian blue shown at right is the color called Persian blue in color sample #178 of the ISCC-NBS color list.

 Persian indigo

 The color Persian indigo is displayed at right.
-Another name for this color (seldom used nowadays) is regimental.
-The color was called regimental because in the 19th century it was commonly used by many nations for navy uniforms.
+Another name for this color is regimental because in the 19th century it was commonly used by many nations for navy uniforms, though it is seldom used in modern times.

 Persian indigo is named for an association with a product from Persia: Persian cloth dyed with indigo.

 The first recorded use of regimental (the original name for the color now called Persian indigo) as a color name in English was in 1912.